Car brand reviews

 Choosing the best Volkswagen car

-Volkswagen is expanding its hybrid and electric car offerings, too, notably with its GTE plug-in hybrid models like the Golf GTE and Passat GTE.
-There's also the full-electric e-Up and e-Golf.
-If you're after a bigger car with extra practicality, the Tiguan, Passat Estate and Golf SV are there to tempt you.
-And niche cars like the iconic Beetle and convertible Golf Cabriolet add a sporty touch to VW's range.
+Volkswagen is expanding its hybrid and electric car offerings, too, notably with its GTE plug-in hybrid models like the Golf GTE and Volkswagen Passat GTE.
+There's also the full-electric Volkswagen e-Up and Volkswagen e-Golf.